tlikonen/gpg-utilities/README.md

 security tool and outputs graph data in [Graphviz][] format.
 Graphviz can then be used to draw web of trust graphs from GnuPG public keys.

+`gpg-cert-path` is a tool for finding the shortest certificate path(s) between two keys.
+The output is data for [Graphviz][].
+The maximum steps between keys is limited to 5 which is [GnuPG][]'s default `--max-cert-depth` option.
+Long distances between keys would take very long time to find in large keyrings.

-The program is written in the Common Lisp language and requires [Steel Bank Common Lisp][SBCL] implementation.
+The programs are written in the Common Lisp language and require [Steel Bank Common Lisp][SBCL] implementation.
 For drawing graphs the Graphviz tool is required.
 Both should be available in common GNU/Linux distributions (Debian: `apt install sbcl graphviz`).